NASCAR has three official series and then several other series that fall under its Home Tracks category.

 NASCAR also sanctions the NASCAR iRacing.com Series, which is an online oval racing series hosted by iRacing.com.

 Sprint Cup Series races are almost always the last of the three national series to run and they are typically on Sunday, but there are some Saturday night races throughout the season.
 XFINITY Series races are usually on Saturday, but there are some Friday night races throughout the season.
 The Camping World Truck Series races are typically on Friday nights, but there are some mid-week races from time to time.
-All three seasons start at Daytona, but there is a sizable gap for the Truck Series after Daytona.
+All three seasons start at Daytona, but there sizable gaps early in the season in the Truck Series.